supcik/academic-www/content/en/docs/writing-markdown-latex.md

 ## Table of Contents

 A table of contents may be particularly useful for long posts or tutorial/documentation type content.
 Use the `{{%/* toc */%}}` shortcode anywhere you wish within your Markdown content to automatically generate a table of contents.

+_Note: the `toc` shortcode may not yet function correctly in **Hugo v0.60+** due to a known Hugo limitation.
+As a temporary workaround, `markup: blackfriday` can be added to a page's front matter to enable use of `toc` shortcode._